What your responsibilities are

 - changes to your name, pronouns or information about your gender

-- you are going overseas for more than 6 weeks
+- that you’re going overseas for more than 6 weeks

 Learn how to tell us about a change of situation.